nicktill/task-app/README.md

 Navigate to http://localhost:3000

-## should be fully funcitoning if NPM packages were correctly installed
+## will be fully funcitoning if NPM packages were correctly installed*